Check out Room Rentention and Selection Timeline under our Important Dates!

 • power strips

 See our complete list of what to bring (and not to bring).

 There are numerous dining areas on campus.
 The residence hall dining facilities are located in Ellis Complex, Fitzgerald Hall and Todd Hall.
 The hours of operation will be posted throughout the residence halls and in the dining facilities.
 Your meal plan will be encoded onto your student ID, so all you need to have to eat in the halls is your student ID.

 First-year students are required to be on a first-year meal plan.
 Second-year students must have a specific meal plan.
-The initial cost will be billed to your university account, but additional meals/dollars can be purchased at the housing office.
+The initial cost will be billed to your university account, but additional meals/dollars can be purchased on line or at the housing office.

 Decorate Your Home Away